 - If there are any adverse information, we must be able to convince the Department of Home Affairs to disregard such information.

 - Additional requirements for businesses in Australia

-- The schools must have been a strong record of, or a demonstrated commitment to, employing local labour
+- The school must have a strong record of, or a demonstrated commitment to, employing local labour.

-- The schools must declare that it will not engage in discriminatory recruitment practices
+- The school must declare that they will not engage in discriminatory recruitment practices.

 2. How long can an international teacher be sponsored for?